dangarmat/dangarmat.github.io/future_posts/2018-07-05-Deep-Dream-On-Overpriced-Apartments.md

 ![well-appointed01](/images/deep dream apartments/dream/01313_bM7Omxe4ymh_1200x900_dream1.png)
 Whoa!
 Is that a pig in the sky?
 Far out!

-At least their new $3.88/sqft kitchens aren't yet haunted -- oh, god!
+At least their new $3.88/sq ft kitchens aren't yet haunted -- oh, god!
 Are those faces on the fridge?!
 ![well-appointed02](/images/deep dream apartments/dream/01717_8141Kt1477r_1200x900_dream2.png)